anima-libera/ipsys/README.md

 - More UI components to tinker with the settings.
 - Text rendering for the UI.
 - Built-in console for a cool interface.
-- Configurable interface and srcripting.
+- Configurable interface and scripting.
   - Script the action of the cursor on particles with a custom scripting language.
   - Script the action of user-created UI witgets on the rules, rule generators, patricles, colors, etc.
   - Create UI witgets with scripting.